m3data/collective-futurecrafting/README.md

 - Collaboratively define actionable steps towards a shared future vision.
 - Reflect and learn as they take action.

-Through storytelling, co-creation, and iterative action, these Circles help reconnect us with ancient ways of coming together—face-to-face, heart-to-heart, and mind-to-mind.
+Through storytelling, somatic healing, playfulness, co-creation, and iterative action, these Circles help reconnect us with ancestral ways of coming together—face-to-face, heart-to-heart, and mind-to-mind.

 ## 🌀 Scaling through CLANs
-Futurecrafting Circles form the foundation of a broader network of **Community Learning and Action Nodes (CLANs)**.
-These nodes act as multidirectional relationship amplifiers for:
+Futurecrafting Circles form the foundation of a broader network of **Community Learning and Action Networks (CLANs)**.
+These localised networks act as multidirectional relationship amplifiers for:
 - Sharing stories and knowledge across communities,
 - Pooling resources and expertise,
 - Coordinating collective projects, and